 A reserved variable name that may not be set or used in a construction environment.
-(See "Variable Substitution," below.)
+(See the manpage section "Variable Substitution" for more information).

 SPAWN

 A command interpreter function that will be called to execute command line strings.
 The function must expect the following arguments: